RealJTG/SublimeGPG/README.md

 GPG
 ===

 This GPG plugin for Sublime Text 3 adds commands to decrypt, encrypt, sign, and authenticate documents.
+It requires a working copy of [GPG](http://www.gnupg.org/).
+If the gpg binary is not in `$PATH`, you will have to set its location in Preferences → Package Settings → GPG.
+On Mac OS, I recommend installing GPG using the [Homebrew package manager](http://brew.sh/); after installing Homebrew, run `brew install gpg`.

 Menu items added
 ----------------

+- Preferences → Package Settings → GPG
 - Tools → GPG → Decrypt
 - Tools → GPG → Encrypt
 - Tools → GPG → Sign